-For example, you need to move slower through heavy, thick or wet grass than you do light dry grass for best results.
-Moving too fast through your lawn can result in pushing over some of your grass and not allow your mower efficiently cut your grass.
+For example, you need to move slower through heavy, thick, or wet grass than you do light dry grass for best results.
+Moving too fast through your lawn can result in pushing over some of your grass and not allowing your mower efficiently cut your grass.

 Incorrect Overlapping Path with Your Toro

 Making fewer passes with your lawn mower will allow you to complete your mowing quickly, but you may leave strips of uncut grass if you don’t properly overlap your cuts.

 If your mower is new to you, it may take a little time to experiment with your mowing paths to make sure you are properly overlapping your cuts without overlapping too much and making your mowing job last longer.